Condensate Recovery Pump Systems

 The duty conditions specified for the pump selection and if the correct condensate pumping set model been selected for the actual duty conditions.
 Whether the actual condensate temperature at the pump suction port is higher than that specified for the pump selected.
 Is the condensate pump discharge pressure requirement less than that specified for the pump selected?

-If the condensate temperature is significantly higher than that specified, check the condensate returns systems for high pressure/temperature condensate discharge from any item of plant and, especially, for faulty steam traps.
+If the condensate pumps temperature is significantly higher than that specified, check the condensate returns systems for high pressure/temperature condensate discharge from any item of plant and, especially, for faulty steam traps.

 If regulating valve sets have been included in the condensate set package, check they have they been adjusted as recommended above.
 If regulating valves have not been included in the condensate set package, consider installing pump discharge flow/pressure regulating valve sets to control the condensate flow and discharge pressure at the selected pump duty point.